 The Premier League Could Do so much more

 The first and most obvious point is more investment from the top of the game.
 The Football Association is investing millions in installing artificial all-weather pitches across the country, but is it enough?
 More 4G pitches would mean games can go ahead on always-excellent surfaces that encourage good football – but it would still mean children playing in freezing, howling conditions.
-Furthermore, the hiring of 4G pitches is relatively expensive for football clubs that are all running on tight budgets.
+Furthermore, the hiring of 4G pitches is prohibitively expensive for football clubs that are all running on tight budgets.

 Mind-boggling sums of money continue to slosh around the game at elite level.
 But, as ever, the grassroots game is left to struggle.
 Premier League clubs gave an eyewatering £211m to agents last season – enough to cover the cost of at least 350 new 4G pitches for local communities – but despite its continued protestations to the contrary, the Premier League appears apathetic, to say the least, about making a meaningful difference at grassroots level.